Dosx001/GI-Artifact-Leveler/README.md

 If no additional [ arguments ](#optional-arguments) are added when running the script move your cursor to the first column of the in-game menu.
 And place the cursor on the upper corner of the artifact like the image below.
-If your not sure click the artifact and check your cursor is inside the red box.
+If your not sure click the artifact and check if your cursor is inside the red box.
 Make to unclick the red box before running the script.

 ![Imgur](https://i.imgur.com/McsBqVm.png)